davidknaack/FirmataWebApi/README.md

 The Arduino interface is via a branch of the Sharpduino project, and the web interface is via self-hosted NancyFX.

-This project is in use by the Omaha Maker Group, and the base URL and service name are configured for that installation.
-Feel free to fork the project and customize it for your own system.

 API functions
 --------------
 The API has 5 functions, PinMode, DigitalRead, DigitalWrite, AnalogRead, and AnalogWrite.